 The Weill Cornell Medicine (WCM) psychosomatic medicine residency training program, a joint collaboration with NewYork-Presbyterian and the Memorial Sloan Kettering Cancer Center (MSKCC), provides training for approximately six fellows each year.

-There are several advantages to a combined program.
-The fellowship emphasizes psycho-oncology and the two-month general hospital experience significantly diversifies the clinical and educational opportunities.
-The enhanced exposure to Weill Cornell Medical College psychiatric residents and medical students expands teaching responsibilities, and NewYork-Presbyterian/Weill Cornell Medical Center liaison experiences can be both interesting and a way to develop specialized clinical expertise and research experience.
+Our combined fellowship program emphasizes psycho-oncology and a two-month general hospital experience that significantly diversifies clinical and educational opportunities.
+An enhanced exposure to Weill Cornell Medical College psychiatric residents and medical students expands teaching responsibilities, while NewYork-Presbyterian/Weill Cornell Medical Center liaison experiences provide an interesting way to develop specialized clinical expertise and research experience.

 Additionally, the faculty of the combined program may be the strongest of any fellowship program in the country.
 Three of the fellowship's faculty members have been president of the Academy for Psychosomatic Medicine (APM) and over a dozen have been named APM fellows.